hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-session-analysis/README.md

 Running such analysis on HTTP sessions allows meaningful insights to be obtained into shopping habits that can be input into designed better or more profitable e-commerce.

+There are other ways to determine what is popular in an online shop, such as to look at the orders and stock levels.
+What tracking the basket does is give insights into the sequence things are selected, or de-selected.